swilliams11/google-dataflow-dlp/README.md

 ```

 ## Run your code in IntelliJ IDEA
-Create a new configuration under **Application** so you can debug and trace the code locally.
-Its easier to troubleshoot
+Follow this section if you want to execute your code on your local machine.
+Create a new configuration under
-this way.
+**Application** so you can debug and trace the code locally.
+It's easier to troubleshoot this way.

 Set the following environment variables in the run/debug configuration.
 * PROJECT = YOUR_GCP_PROJECT